You have a business and you want to sell lots, or am I wrong?

 Now let’s see how we can get to it.

-George Lois said “You can’t research a Big Idea.
+“You can’t research a Big Idea.
 The only ideas that truly research well are mediocre ideas.
 In research, great ideas are always suspect.

 Life will give you the ideas you need to reach people’s hearts.

-What’s the Big Idea in the end?
+So what’s the Big Idea in the end?

 The Big Idea is the idea that drives the sales copy and makes it stand out from all the junk on the Internet.

-It’s actually a way of saying what everyone else is saying or has said many times before but in a new and more interesting way.
+It’s a way of saying what everyone else is saying or has said many times before but in a new and more interesting way.

 As simple (and complicated) as this.